-Course entry requirements: Acceptance for honours or master's specialising in EGS.
+Course entry requirements: Acceptance for Honours or Master's specialising in EGS.

-Course outline: This course examines the underlying dynamics involved in the negotiation of environmental policy and its implementation.
-It is concerned with the apparent gap between environmental policy and practice.
-By drawing on theories and practice of sustainable development, the course offers explanations and analytical tools for understanding this gap, by focussing on the framing of environmental problems, the policies of the policy process, tools used in decision making, stakeholder engagement, and the implementation environment.
-The approach is to challenge the cultural processes underlying environmental policy by engaging with: the processes through which institutions define and mediate policy outcomes; governance arrangements for sustainable development; the role of power, rationality, knowledge and values in achieving environmental and social justice.
+This course looks at the underlying dynamics involved in the negotiation of environmental policy and its implementation.
+The assumption here is that unsustainable outcomes are not a result of a lack of will or intention, but rather due to vastly varying values, knowledge and data that are brought to bear on decision making for the environment.
+The approach of this course is to challenge the 'cultural embeddedness' of policy ie. it critiques the cultural processes underlying environmental policy.
+A deeper understanding of the cultural politics of environmental policy and practice will deal with the processes through which institutions define and mediate policy outcomes; governance arrangements for sustainable development; the roles of power, rationality, knowledge and values in achieving environmental and social justice.

 DP requirements: At least 80% attendance record and submission of all assignments.
-Assessment: Assignments 50%; examination 50%.